polterguy/babelfish/README.md

 argument, to filter results according to one language, and is one of the returned `locale` values from the _"get-languages"_ endpoint.

-Both of these endpoints are caching their result of 20 minutes by applying the `Cache-Control` HTTP header before returning the result to the caller.
+Both of these endpoints are caching their result for 20 minutes by applying the `Cache-Control` HTTP header before returning the result to the caller.

 Typically you would store the selected language in the client, as the end user selects a language -